Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

 \section{A General Methodology for Two-Stage Randomized Experiments}

-In this section, we develop a general methodology for the direct and spillover effects introduced above.
-We show how to estimate these quantities of interest, compute the randomization-based variance, and conduct hypothesis tests.
+We next develop a general methodology for the direct and spillover effects introduced above.
+We show how to estimate these quantities, compute the randomization-based variance, and conduct hypothesis tests.
 We also derive the sample size formulas for testing the direct and spillover effects.

+Formally, define $\oY = (\oY(1,1),\oY(0,1), \ldots,\oY(1,m),\oY(0,m))^\top$, which is a $2m$-dimensional column vector with the $(2a-1)$-th and $2a$-th elements representing the treatment and control potential outcomes under treatment assignment mechanism $a$, respectively, for $a=1,\ldots,m$.
+The direct, marginal direct, and spillover effects can all be written as linear transformations of $\oY$.
+Our methodological development will exploit these linear transformations.